marcogrima93/LimitbreakIT-Blog/Posts/beyond-prompts-ai-creative-workflows.md

 ---
 slug: beyond-prompts-generative-ai-creative-workflows-2025
-title: Beyond Prompts: How Creative Pros Are Really Using Generative AI in 2025
+title: Beyond Prompts - How Creative Pros Are Really Using Generative AI in 2025
 excerpt: From Runway Gen-4 to Firefly's advanced video tools, here's how designers, editors, and marketers are building reliable AI workflows that actually work in real production.
 publishedAt: 2025-09-24
 author: LimitBreakIT Creative Tech Team